openfaas/faas/TestDrive.md

 Once the create button is clicked, faas will provision a new Docker Swarm service.
 The newly created function will shortly be available in the list of functions on the left hand side of the UI.

+**Option 3: via the FaaS CLI**

+The FaaS CLI can be used to build functions very quickly though the use of templates.
+See more details on the FaaS CLI [here](https://github.com/alexellis/faas-cli).

-**Option 3: Programatically through a HTTP POST to the API Gateway**
+**Option 4: Programatically through a HTTP POST to the API Gateway**

 A HTTP post can also be sent via `curl` etc to the endpoint used by the UI (HTTP post to `/system/functions`)